-A noncitizen student holding one of the visas listed under "Visa/ Immigration Statuses Precluded from Establishing Domicile in the United States" on page 2.21, or who is undocumented, shall not be classified as a resident unless and until:
+A noncitizen student holding one of the visas listed under "Visa/ Immigration Statuses Precluded from Establishing Domicile in the United States" on page 2-22, or who is undocumented, shall not be classified as a resident unless and until:

-- 1. He or she has taken appropriate steps to obtain a change of status from the United States Citizenship and Immigration Services to a classification which does not preclude establishing domicile, by: - a.
+- 1. They have taken appropriate steps to obtain a change of status from the United States Citizenship and Immigration Services to a classification which does not preclude establishing domicile, by: - a.
 Applying for permanent resident status. - b.
-Applying for and being granted a change of status to a visa category that permits establishing domicile c.
-Applying for and being granted "Deferred Action for Childhood Arrivals" (DACA) status
+Applying for and being granted a change of status to a visa category that permits establishing domicile